Draft Analysis: What works now. What’ll work for you.

 But how do you know what to work on – and what to change it to?
 Well, you don’t.
 But you can figure it out – and the best way is to stand on the shoulders of giants.
 For example, are you selling cameras?
 It probably behooves you to figure out what B&H and Adorama are doing.
 Everyday carry stuff?
 Well, Bellroy & Shinola are doing a lot right.

 What if there was a way to dive into how these stores really work, and get actionable takeaways for your business?
 You’d come away with a solid plan of what to do next – and how to improve what you already have.
-Presenting Draft Analysis, a twice-monthly series of video critiques of the best & most interesting stores out there.
+Presenting Draft Analysis, a series of 25 video critiques of the best & most interesting stores out there.

 Valuable & applicable insights